The below information is a small snippet out of our Maintenance and Instruction manual.

 Your press is a direct drive press that is made using fabricated steel, dense walled cylinders and pre-oiled bearings, it is available with either a star or round wheel or both.
 The GunningArts Presses are easily maintained and include safety features such as bed safety stops, press lock down as well as easy removal of star or round wheel and press bed.

 We provide runners with your press so that you can easily set your pressure to print Lino or woodblocks or any other thick plates.
-There is also a blanket provided with the press so you can get printing straight away.
-We suggest you try using a single blanket before you go ahead and purchase the traditional three blankets.
+There is also a printing matt provided with the press so you can get printing straight away.

 The top roller on your press has been lathed perfectly so you do not have any in-discrepancies.
-This means that you can print without a blanket if you need to on certain materials like wood blocks or lino.
-We do suggest you use a blanket when printing from metal as you can mark your roller.
-If you are going to purchase the traditional three blankets we suggest you purchase them from us.
-We sell the traditional blankets and they are dry cleanable making them easy to look after for yours.
+This means that you can print without a blanket if you need to on certain materials like wood blocks or Lino.
+For any other plates you will need to print using a blanket or blankets.
+We sell printing matts, 80% wool felt printing blankets and Swanskin 100% wool blankets.
+For more information follow this link to our Printing Matt, Blankets and Runners Guide.

 The maintenance instructions are also included here for you; it is important for you to make sure you maintain you press to make sure you keep it in working order.
 If you need any help with this, please don’t hesitate to get in touch.